Jamie

 its 2017 unclassified budget, the Pentagon spent about $7.4 billion on AI,

-big data and cloud-computing, a tiny fraction of America U.S.
+big data and cloud-computing, a tiny fraction of America ’s overall expenditure on

 FBI